$0 PTE Academic Preparation Guide — Quick-Start Checklist

 The EOI Round Timing Pressure

-At $185–$260 per PTE attempt, the financial cost of an additional test is trivial compared to the visa application cost (typically $4,000–$5,000 for a skilled migration visa at the next stage) and the cost of waiting.
-The strategic question isn't whether to prepare properly for 79+ — it's which preparation path gives you the highest probability of clearing the threshold on your next attempt.
+At $185–$260 per PTE attempt, the financial cost of an additional test is trivial compared to the subclass 189 visa application charge of AUD 4,640 and the cost of waiting.
+The strategic question isn't whether to prepare properly for the required component thresholds — it's which preparation path gives you the highest probability of clearing them on your next attempt.

 Frequently Asked Questions